 Bradley Fenner Scholarship

 The Bradley Fenner Scholarship was established in honour of one of our past Headmasters (2009–14) with the broad purpose of supporting students who would not otherwise be able to attend King’s College as boarders.
 Preference is given to a student who demonstrates leadership potential and is from outside Auckland.
-This scholarship has a value of $15,000.00 towards fees.

 If you need more information on eligibility criteria, please contact our Head of Admissions, Graeme Syms: email@example.com.